Loftus Hall

 Loftus Hall is a large country house on the Hook peninsula, County Wexford, Ireland.
 Built on the site of the original Redmond Hall, it is said to have been haunted by the devil and the ghost of a woman.

 Loftus Hall has a long history of ownership, through private residence, landlords, two different orders of nuns, and a hotel in the 1980s run by members of the Devereux family.

 Purchased by Shane and Aidan Quigley in 2011, Loftus Hall was opened to the public in 2012 with guided tours of the house and a fully restored walled gardens.
 It was closed in 2020 and sold in 2021.
-As of 2022, it was under renovation and not open to the public.
+By 2022, it was under renovation and not open to the public.
+As of late 2025, it has been listed as sold.

 Redmond Hall

-In 1170 Raymond Le Gros landed at what is now known as Baginbun, named after his two ships La Bague et La Bonne, where he was to fight an important battle to safeguard the arrival of Richard de Clare, 2nd Earl of Pembroke, to Ireland.
+In 1170 Raymond FitzGerald landed at what is now known as Baginbun, named after his two ships La Bague et La Bonne, where he was to fight an important battle to safeguard the arrival of Richard de Clare, 2nd Earl of Pembroke, to Ireland.
 He acquired land in the area in County Wexford, upon which he built a castle known as Houseland Castle.
 The Redmond family replaced their original castle with another in about 1350, during the time of the Black Death.
-This second castle was also known as "The Hall" or Redmond Hall.
+This second castle was also known as Redmond's Hall.